Shopify/quilt/packages/react-html/README.md

 ### In your application

-In order for `link`, `meta`, and `title` tags to be updated as components are mounted and unmounted, you must render the `HeadUpdater` component somewhere in your tree:
+In order for `link`, `meta`, and `title` tags to be updated as components are mounted and unmounted, you must render the `HtmlUpdater` component somewhere in your tree:

 ```tsx
 // Somewhere in app code